Interstitial lung disease

 Interstitial lung disease can lead to a series of life-threatening complications, including:

-• High blood pressure in your lungs (pulmonary hypertension).
+• High blood pressure in your lungs, also known as pulmonary hypertension.
 Unlike systemic high blood pressure, this condition affects only the arteries in your lungs.
-It begins when scar tissue or low oxygen levels restrict the smallest blood vessels, limiting blood flow in your lungs.
-This in turn raises pressure within the pulmonary arteries.
-Pulmonary hypertension is a serious illness that becomes progressively worse.
+Scar tissue or low oxygen levels restrict the smallest blood vessels, limiting blood flow in your lungs.
+This raises pressure within the pulmonary arteries and can worsen oxygen exchange, lowering oxygen levels in your blood.
+Pulmonary hypertension is a serious illness that may get worse over time, causing the right side of your heart to fail.

-• Right-sided heart failure (cor pulmonale).
-This serious condition occurs when your heart's lower right chamber (right ventricle) — which is less muscular than the left — has to pump harder than usual to move blood through obstructed pulmonary arteries.
-Eventually the right ventricle fails from the extra strain.
-This is often a consequence of pulmonary hypertension.
+• Right-sided heart failure, also known as cor pulmonale.
+This serious condition occurs when your heart's lower right chamber, also known as the right ventricle, must pump harder than usual to move blood through blocked pulmonary arteries.
+Eventually, the right ventricle fails from the extra strain.
+This is often due to pulmonary hypertension.

 • Respiratory failure.
-In the end stage of chronic interstitial lung disease, respiratory failure occurs when severely low blood oxygen levels along with rising pressures in the pulmonary arteries and the right ventricle cause heart failure.
+In the end stage of chronic ILD, respiratory failure occurs when severely low blood oxygen levels, along with rising pressures in the pulmonary arteries and the right ventricle, cause the heart to fail.

 Diagnosis

-Identifying and determining the cause of interstitial lung disease can be challenging.
-A large number of disorders fall into this broad category.
-In addition, the signs and symptoms of a wide range of medical conditions can mimic interstitial lung disease, and doctors must rule these out before making a definitive diagnosis.
+Finding the cause of interstitial lung disease can be challenging, and sometimes the cause can't be found.
+Many conditions fall into the category of ILD.
+In addition, the symptoms of a wide range of medical conditions can appear to be ILD.
+Healthcare professionals must rule out these conditions before making a diagnosis.

 Some of the following tests may be necessary.